How to choose your perfect kitchen colour scheme

 Essentially any colour scheme can be applied to any room, but you should carefully consider the size, shape and natural lighting in your kitchen before committing.

 If you have a small, narrow or low-ceilinged kitchen with little natural light, any dark shades will make the room feel oppressive and unwelcoming.
-Therefore, you should choose a colour scheme that incorporates a light 'tint', as this introduces elements of white within the colour, making it brighter, even when there are touches of darker shades included.
+Therefore, your kitchen colour combinations should incorporate a light 'tint', as this introduces elements of white within the colour, making it brighter, even when there are touches of darker shades included.

 Those with a large kitchen, which features lots of natural light and has a high ceiling, can experiment with darker shades, as the amount of light and space the kitchen has will ensure the room still feels airy.
 In fact, applying too much white to a kitchen of this size may make it feel sparse, meaning light shades should be balanced with warmer and darker tones.